It’s official! Today I left my full time counseling job.

 What is your ONE STEP toward leaving your full-time job?
 Leave it in the comments below

 Joe Sanok is an expert on achieving ambitious results!
 He is a private practice business consultant and counselor that helps small businesses and counselors in private practice that are starting a private practice.
 He helps owners with website design, vision, growth, and using their time to create income through being a private practice consultant.
 Joe was frustrated with his lack of business and marketing skills when he left graduate school.
 He loved helping people through counseling, but felt that often people couldn’t find him.
 Over the past few years he has grown his skills, income, and ability to lead others, while still maintaining an active private practice in Traverse City, MI.
+Joe believes you can build your business, do good in the world AND balance this with doing the things that mean the most to you, even if that’s working a 4 day work week!
 To link to Joe’s Google+ .
 Photo by Klearchos Kapoutsis